 Our heritage program vividly portrays the Battles of Lexington and Concord with the kind of care and immediacy that is absent from most formal schooling.
 Modern listeners are confronted with the danger, the fear, and the heartbreaking separations that arose out of the choices made on April 19th, 1775.
 They are also reminded of the marksmanship skills and masterful organization that ultimately helped set the colonists on the path to success.
 Those who attend gain a better understanding of the fundamental choices faced by our ancestors as they began to set the stage for the nation we now enjoy.

 Why teach marksmanship?
 Because good shooting requires learning positive traits such as patience, determination, focus, attention to detail, and persistence.
-Since these skills are likewise key elements of mature participation in civic activities, we urge our students to take what they have learned about themselves as marksmen and apply it to their participation in their communities and in the wider American society in accordance with their own choices about how Americans should govern themselves.
+Since these skills are likewise key elements of mature participation in civic activities, we urge our students to take what they have learned about themselves as marksmen and apply it to their participation in their communities and in the wider American society under their own choices about how Americans should govern themselves.

 So what must you do with your third choice?
-Well, you must roll out of the recliner, cut off the computer, turn down the TV and get involved.
+Well, you must roll out of the recliner, cut off the computer, turn down the TV, and get involved.
 That’s it.
 Talk to family, talk to friends, interact with neighbors, take part in local community decisions, and become active in whatever political party best fits your idea of how America should be governed.
 Write to your elected representative, attend town halls, correspond with newspaper editors, and wholeheartedly enter the discussion in both online and traditional forums.

 Read!
 Think!
 Debate!
 Vote!
 And finally, we’d really like your help in shaping America’s bright future by participating in this program as a student, as an instructor, or as a volunteer in other support roles.
 But even if you never pick up a rifle again, know that you are everything that Project Appleseed works for.
 You are an involved, committed American making responsible use of the liberties gifted to us so long ago.
 The future is what we make — YOU make — of it.